pandelig/personal-website-svelte/src/lib/articles/AwsServerlessWithS3LambdaAndApiGwStep2.md

 This section defines the AWS Lambda function and its associated permissions.

-* `aws_iam_role.lambda_execution_role`: This resource creates an [IAM Role](/blog/getting-started-with-aws-core-concepts-and-iam#use-iam-roles-for-aws-services) specifically for our Lambda function.
+* `aws_iam_role`: This resource creates an [IAM Role](/blog/getting-started-with-aws-core-concepts-and-iam#use-iam-roles-for-aws-services) specifically for our Lambda function.
 The `assume_role_policy` grants Lambda the permission to assume this role.
-* `aws_iam_role_policy_attachment.lambda_policy_attachment`: This resource attaches the standard `AWSLambdaBasicExecutionRole` managed policy to the IAM role created above.
+* `aws_iam_role_policy_attachment`: This resource attaches the standard `AWSLambdaBasicExecutionRole` managed policy to the IAM role created above.
 This policy provides the necessary permissions for the Lambda function to execute and, crucially, to push its logs to Amazon CloudWatch Logs.
-* `aws_lambda_function.my_serverless_greeting_function`: This is the resource that defines our actual Lambda function.
+* `aws_lambda_function`: This is the resource that defines our actual Lambda function.
 Notice how the `role` here expects an [ARN](/blog/serverless-backend-on-aws-step-1-s3-lambda-and-api-gateway#optional-understand-arn), unlike the policy attachment that expected a name.
 The `filename` and `source_code_hash` attributes tell Terraform where to find the Lambda's code and help it detect changes for updates.
 The IAM role (implicitly because of `role =`) and policy (explicitly because of `depends_on`) are established before the Lambda function attempts to use them.

 *Explore Further:* [IAM Role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role), [IAM Role Policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) and [Lambda Function](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function).